hidglobal/digitalpersona-access-management-services/docs/wes-cred-format.md

 {AC184A13-60AB-40e5-A514-E10F777EC2F9}

-<mark style="color:Red;">We described BioSample class will be used in description below in the chapter WAS Credentials Data Format on page 99.</mark>
+The [BioSample class](was-cred-format.md#biosample-class) will be used in the description below.

 ##### GetEnrollmentDataResult